American Civil War Prisoners of War

 prisoners, she ventured to suggest that the Federal authorities might have saved all this suffering had they agreed to [prisoner]

 exchange and take them North, where provisions were plenty.
 The General's reply to this was the giving

-his men tacit license to plunder and destroy the houses of Mrs. Howard.'s daughter (Mrs. Hartley) and niece (Mrs. Clark),
+his men tacit license to plunder and destroy the houses of Mrs. Howard's daughter (Mrs. Hartley) and niece (Mrs. Clark), who

-who both lived near her.
+both lived near her.
 No houses in the place suffered more severely than theirs.
-The house of her daughter, Mrs. Hartley,
+The house of her daughter, Mrs. Hartley, was

 of the house.
 Furniture and crockery were smashed, and what was not broken up was defiled in a manner so disgusting as to

 be unfit for use.
 Mrs. Clark, the niece, was driven out of her house by the brutality of her plunderers.